futtta/autoptimize/readme.txt

 == Changelog ==

 = 3.1.1 =
-* security: further improvements to critical CSS settings page
+* security: further improvements to critical CSS settings page.
+* images: when optimizing images and lazyloading by default do not set an LQIP (low quality image placeholder), can be re-enabled with a filter.
-* some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta)
+* some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.0 =
 * new HTML sub-option: "minify inline CSS/ JS" (off by default).